mayank-1615/acdc/README.md

-# ACDC Research Project - Processing of Traffic Light Status Information in MPC-Planner
+# ACDC Research Project - Advanced Filtering for Object Tracking

 ## Introduction
 This repository aims to implement various Gausian filters - Kalman Filter(KF), Extended Kalman Filter(EKF), and Unscented Kalman Filter(UKF).
 It also deals with addition of noise measurements to camera and radar sensor measurements that aims to reduce Mean Squared Error (MSE) for the fused object after object tracking.
 The source code for the filtering techniques and noise generation scripts are built upon existing program by [RWTH Institute for Automotive Engineering](https://github.com/ika-rwth-aachen).
 This project is under the [ACDC Research Project Course](https://github.com/ika-rwth-aachen/acdc-research-projects) by the IKA, RWTH Aachen University.